 2. Block off "Do Not Disturb" time on your calendar each day

-If you're not careful, you can spend your entire day using all your various communication tools, especially when working remote.
+If you're not careful, you can spend your entire day using all your various communication tools, especially when working remotely.
 You need to manage your time appropriately.
-Establishing blocks of time where you request to not be interrupted so you can concentrate on project work is crucial.
+Establishing blocks of time where you request not to be interrupted so you can concentrate on project work is crucial.

 Use the "Do Not Disturb" feature to limit your notification overload.
 Getting constantly pinged can be overwhelming for anyone.
-Reduce distractions when you need to go heads down on problem-solving for an hour.
+Reduce distractions when you need to go head down on problem-solving for an hour.

 3. When you're in a video meeting, turn on your camera and pay attention